CamJam91/ArduinoGates/README.md

 # ArduinoGates
 This is a project for creating logic gates and implimenting them in projects like adders using a breadboard with leds.
 Instead of using transistors we use only leds, wires and arduino code.

+We write this project in C++ code that the arduino works so well with.
+The code is written in the .ino format.
+Arduino has its library at our disposal and we will find a few things from this useful these include:

+# The loop() function: everything we want to do on our breadboard will go in this function.
+It ensures that our Arduino is constantly looping through and checking for output.
+# Pin assignment: when we want to assign some variable to a pin whether it be for input or output we can just use basic int assignment for example: {pinA = 1,} will assign the actual physical pin 1 to a variable named pinA.
+This looks like normal variable assignment but with our third useful Arduino function will operate in a special way. *That being said it's best to leave comments for ourselves so wecan see what pins are being assigned to*
+# pinMode (case sensitive): since our pins can read and write we must declare exactly what we want our pins to be. pinMode takes 2 arguments: our variable (such as the above variable pinA that will read or write to the actual physical pin 1 on the board) & the IO type INPUT or OUTPUT (case sensitive), this will allow us to take in electricity or output it to do cool things on our breadboard\

+Let's get into it.
+There are other notes that document what is going on with specific functions and codes we write.
+One important thing to remember is that this project relies on a physical medium (the breadboard) and it is very important to keep that in mind when troubleshooting.
+It very well could be the case that our code is fine and we've just got some wonky stuff going on with the wire.